DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Unsurprisingly, the sequencing data show evidence of transmission between New Mexico and neighboring states, including Texas, Colorado, Arizona, and California.

-This plot shows transmission data for March through May of 2021.
+This plot shows transmission data for May through August of 2021.

 ```auspiceMainDisplayMarkdown